MicrosoftDocs/win32/desktop-src/direct3d9/id3dxfont--onlostdevice.md

-﻿---
+---
-Description: 'Use this method to release all references to video memory resources and delete all stateblocks.
-This method should be called whenever a device is lost, or before resetting a device.' ms.assetid: '1abc4e01-65c6-4034-8cbb-891a2234ad33'
+Description: Use this method to release all references to video memory resources and delete all stateblocks.
+This method should be called whenever a device is lost, or before resetting a device. ms.assetid: 1abc4e01-65c6-4034-8cbb-891a2234ad33
-title: 'ID3DXFont::OnLostDevice method'
+title: ID3DXFontOnLostDevice method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ID3DXFont::OnLostDevice method